MalikImansaparov/MalikImansaparov/README.md

 - 🌱 I’m currently learning GraphQL
 - 👯 I’m looking to collaborate on open source
-- 💬 Ask me about Javascript or any tech related stuff.
+- 💬 Ask me about Javascript or any tech related stuff
-- ⚡ Fun fact: I pull up on the bar over 30
+- ⚡ Fun fact: I’m a blind ten-digit printer

 ### 🤝 Connect with me: